Last updated Aug. 31, 2018.

 As such, when pregnancy discrimination occurs, it’s almost never overt.
 Management usually attempts to force out pregnant workers for stated reasons that seem fair and reasonable — on paper, at least.

-Read on for information on what pregnancy discrimination in the workplace looks like.
+Read on for information on what pregnancy discrimination in the workplace looks like and how you can prove it occurred.

 Examples of Pregnancy Discrimination in the Workplace

-If you’re a pregnant employee, the following “red flags” are often indirect evidence of discrimination.
+If you’re a pregnant employee, the following are “red flags” that may signal you’ve been discriminated against because of your pregnancy.

 1. A detrimental change in hours or duties.